Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

+# SQA
-# This project is for learning software Quality Assurance with hands-on experience.
+This project is for learning software Quality Assurance with hands-on experience.